Speed Racer

 Debney

-The Scorpion King: (John Debney) Inspired by the legendary Egyptian warrior introduced in the film The Mummy Returns, the third installment of The Mummy series concentrates on The Scorpion King and his 16th Century battle against an evil visionary and ruler of the famed city of Gomorrah.
-Wrestling star Dwayne Johnson (otherwise known for some reason as "The Rock") stars as the Scorpion King, bulging with 21st Century nutritional supplements, but nevertheless battling evil henchmen to the sound of John Debney's action packed score.
-John Debney, whose action music often needs no supplements, follows Jerry Goldsmith and Alan Silvestri as the composers of the films in the series.
-His music eclectic in style and his career spanning nearly every possible genre, Debney is a master at both orchestral themes and synthetic rhythms.
-Of all the composers producing large orchestral works in Hollywood, Debney is the most talented at also creating satisfying rock and roll music as well.
-These talents have landed him some less than desirable scoring assignments (The Replacements a prime example) and until now, his mastery of the orchestral and synthetic had not yet merged on a grand scale.
-The Scorpion King changes all of that.
+The Scorpion King: (John Debney) Inspired by the legendary Egyptian warrior teased successfully in The Mummy Returns, the third installment of The Mummy series concentrates on the character of The Scorpion King and his 16th Century battle against an evil visionary and ruler of the famed city of Gomorrah.
+The film was not much more than an excuse for a regurgitation of the sets, costumes, and visual effects templates seen in the previous film.
+Upon the unexpected level of success of the original 1999 entry, Universal gave the green light to two sequels that were intended to be released in snapshot succession, and by the release of The Scorpion King in 2002, the concept was stretching for marketability.
+Not experiencing the same staleness factor at the time was wrestling star Dwayne "The Rock" Johnson, starring as the Scorpion King and bulging with 21st Century nutritional supplements but nevertheless battling ancient, evil henchmen with such appeal that his blockbuster acting career was officially born.
+In this case, he thrashes ancient Earth to the sounds of John Debney's action-packed score, one of the composer's rare ventures into wild fantasy for massive ensembles.
+Debney, whose action music often needed no supplement, followed Jerry Goldsmith and Alan Silvestri as the composers of the films in the series, the former refusing to join the carryover crew for the sequel because of his decision that The Mummy was mere trash.
+His music eclectic in style and his career spanning nearly every possible genre, Debney had been a master at both orchestral themes and synthetic rhythms throughout the late 1990's and 2000's.
+Of all the composers producing large orchestral works in Hollywood during this time, Debney was also among the most talented at the creation of satisfying rock and roll infusions as well.
+These talents have always landed him some less than desirable scoring assignments (The Replacements is a prime example) and for a long time, his mastery of both the orchestral and synthetic realms had not yet merged on a grand scale.

 (View results for all titles)